JUANHercs/holberton-system_engineering-devops/0x07-networking_basics/README.md

-## Questions:

-# 0. OSI model
+# Networking basics #0

+* **0. OSI model**

-What is the OSI model?
+  * What is the OSI model?

-    Set of specifications that network hardware manufacturers must respect The OSI model is a conceptual model that characterizes the communication functions of a telecommunication system without regard to their underlying internal structure and technology
+    1. Set of specifications that network hardware manufacturers must respect
+    2. The OSI model is a conceptual model that characterizes the communication functions of a telecommunication system without regard to their underlying internal structure and technology.
-    The OSI model is a model that characterizes the communication functions of a telecommunication system with a strong regard for their underlying internal structure and technology
+    3. The OSI model is a model that characterizes the communication functions of a telecommunication system with a strong regard for their underlying internal structure and technology.

-How is the OSI model organized?
+  * How is the OSI model organized?

-    Alphabetically
+    1. Alphabetically
-    From the lowest to the highest level
+    2. From the lowest to the highest level
-    Randomly
+    3. Randomly